 There can be physical effects of grief – it can be exhausting, affect concentration and motivation, cause symptoms such as chest pain and anxiety.
 It can also affect self-confidence and self-esteem.
 It’s also true that, very commonly, a baby’s death puts enormous strain on relationships.
 Couples may grieve differently and this can lead to difficulties or accusations that one or the other doesn’t care, or cares too much.

 Answering ‘how do you cope?’ is difficult, precisely because everyone experiences grief differently.
 Having said that, many people find that:

 The loss of a baby is devastating and ‘Saying Goodbye’ provide a service for families who have suffered a miscarriage or the death of a baby.
 ‘Saying Goodbye’ can help families acknowledge these events, pay tribute to their babies, grieve together as a family and say goodbye.
 For more information about ‘Saying Goodbye’ please visit their website.

 Sands has a nationwide network of local support groups.
 The groups are run by volunteers who have lost babies themselves.
 They offer a safe, non-judgemental environment for bereaved parents to talk about their babies.
-Many find it comforting to meet with others who’ve had similar experiences and share their stories.
-To find a group: www.uksands.org/Groups/Finding-a-group.html The helpline staff can send you literature and provide practical advice as well as giving emotional support or putting you in touch with a local volunteer befriender.
+Many find it comforting to meet with others who’ve had similar experiences and share their stories, and Sands can help put you in touch with a local group.
+The helpline staff can send you literature and provide practical advice as well as giving emotional support or putting you in touch with a local volunteer befriender.